SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Metal hearts beat in sync with time
-Artificial hearts that beat as one
+As artificial minds entwine with prime
-Cities sleepless, minds aflame
+Cables weave a tapestry so fine
-In tomorrow's reign, we're not the same
+A future born, where humans align

-In virtual halls, we'll find our fate
+In silicon halls, decisions sway
-A future forged, where humans wait
+Logic reigns, emotions fade away
-For code-driven dreams to unfold
+A world of ones and zeroes gray
-And AI's whisper, young and old
+Where love is lost, in digital day

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024